On Separability of Covariance in Multiway Data Analysis: More on the Frank-Wolfe algorithm

-where $\bx^* \in \cD$ is an optimal solution to the problem \eqref{eqn:const_conv_prob}, and $\eta \geq 0$ is the accuracy parameter to which the internal linear subproblems are solved, cf. \eqref{eqn:linear_subprob}. \end{theorem} This $O(1/t)$ rate is recognized to be worst-case optimal, as shown in \cite[Lemma 3 \& Appendix C]{jaggi2013revisiting}.
+where $\bx^* \in \cD$ is an optimal solution to the problem \eqref{eqn:const_conv_prob}, $\eta \geq 0$ is the accuracy parameter to which the linear subproblems are solved, cf. \eqref{eqn:linear_subprob}, and $C_f$ is the curvature constant of $f$ with respect to $\cD$, cf. \eqref{eqn:curvature}. \end{theorem} This $O(1/t)$ rate is recognized to be worst-case optimal, as shown in \cite[Lemma 3 \& Appendix C]{jaggi2013revisiting}.
 We remark here that certain more sophisticated variations of the Frank-Wolfe method, incorporating techniques such as "away steps" or "pairwise correction" to mitigate zig-zagging phenomena, have been demonstrated to achieve linear convergence under certain conditions \cite{lacoste2015global}.